-The primary function of the University of Connecticut and University of Connecticut Health Center (herein after referred to as the “University”) Joint Audit and Compliance Committee (the “Committee”) is to assist the University of Connecticut Board of Trustees and the University of Connecticut Health Center Board of Directors (herein after referred to collectively as the “Board”) in fulfilling their oversight responsibilities relating to: the integrity of the University’s financial statements, the systems of internal control; the effectiveness of the University’s compliance with legal and regulatory requirements; and the performance of the University’s Office of Audit and Management Advisory Services and Office of University Compliance.
-In so doing, it is the responsibility of the Committee to maintain free and open communication among the Committee, management, the internal auditors and compliance officers/staff of the University.
+The primary function of the University of Connecticut and University of Connecticut Health Center (herein after referred to as the “University”) Joint Audit and Compliance Committee (the “Committee”) is to assist the University of Connecticut Board of Trustees and the University of Connecticut Health Center Board of Directors (herein after referred to collectively as the “Board”) in fulfilling their oversight responsibilities relating to the integrity of the University’s financial statements and systems of internal control; the effectiveness of the University’s compliance with legal and regulatory requirements; and the performance of the University’s Office of Audit and Management Advisory Services and Office of University Compliance.
+In so doing, the Committee shall maintain free and open communication among the Committee members, management, the internal auditors, and compliance officers/staff of the University.
 The Committee shall take all appropriate actions to set the overall University tone for quality financial reporting, sound business risk practices, compliance with all applicable laws and regulations, and ethical behavior.

 The Committee shall consist of seven members all of whom are independent of management and the University.
-Four members will be selected from the University of Connecticut Board of Trustees (BOT) and three members will be selected from the Board of Directors of the University of Connecticut Health Center (UCHC).
-Members of the Committee shall be considered independent as long as they do not accept any consulting, advisory, or other compensatory fee from the University and are not affiliated persons of the University, its subsidiaries or management.
+Four members will be selected from the University of Connecticut Board of Trustees and three members will be selected from the University of Connecticut Health Center Board of Directors.
+Members of the Committee shall be considered independent absent the acceptance of any consulting, advisory, or other compensatory fee from the University and are not affiliated persons of the University, its subsidiaries or management.

 A majority of Committee members shall be “financially literate” and at least one member shall be a “financial expert.”
 Financial literacy is defined as being able to read and understand fundamental financial statements.
-Financial expert means a person who has: an understanding of generally accepted accounting principles and financial statements; experience applying such principles; experience preparing or auditing financial statements; experience with internal controls; and an understanding of audit committee functions.
+Financial expert is defined as a person who has an understanding of generally accepted accounting principles and financial statements, experience applying such principles, experience preparing or auditing financial statements, experience with internal controls, and an understanding of audit committee functions.

-Assure that management is setting the appropriate tone in communicating the importance of internal control and ensuring that all individuals have an understanding of their roles and responsibilities and also that the systems are in place and being followed to ensure appropriate compliance with internal control procedures
+Assure that management is setting the appropriate tone in communicating the importance of internal control, confirming that all individuals have an understanding of their roles and responsibilities, and verifying that appropriate systems are implemented to promote appropriate compliance with internal control procedures.

-Evaluate the extent to which internal and external auditors review computer systems and applications, the security of such systems and applications, and the contingency plan for processing critical business functions information in the event of a systems breakdown
+Evaluate the extent to which internal and external auditors review computer systems and applications, the security of such systems and applications, and the contingency plan for processing critical business information in the event of a system’s disruption or failure.

-Ensure that personnel of the Offices of Audit and Management Advisory Services and University Compliance provide timely information to the Committee regarding fraud, illegal acts, deficiencies in internal control, and other audit and compliance – related matter.
+Ensure that personnel of the Offices of Audit and Management Advisory Services and University Compliance provide timely information to the Committee regarding fraud, illegal acts, deficiencies in internal control, and other audit and compliance matters.

-Review significant risks and exposures and the plans to minimize such risks.
+Review significant financial reporting risks and exposures and management’s plans to minimize such risks.

-Review the annual financial statements and determine whether they are complete and consistent with the information known to Committee members, and assess whether the financial statements reflect appropriate accounting principles
+Assess the completeness of the annual financial statements and the consistency of the information presented therein with information known to Committee members, and assess whether the financial statements reflect appropriate accounting principles.

 Compliance with Laws and Regulations

-Periodically obtain updates from management, and the University’s counsel, regarding compliance issues and the overall compliance programs at the University.
+Periodically obtain updates from management and the University’s counsel, regarding compliance issues and the overall compliance programs at the University.

-Be satisfied that all regulatory compliance matters have been considered in the preparation of the financial statements and other required reports
+Ascertain that all regulatory compliance matters have been considered in the preparation of the financial statements and other required reports.

-Review the findings of any significant examinations by regulatory or other outside agencies and the related organizational response.
+Review the findings of any significant compliance or audit examinations by regulatory or other outside agencies and the related organizational response.

 Adoption of Charter